jfkusin/jfkusin.github.io/_posts/2024-08-20-DNA-matching-via-powershell.md

 ![Output](https://lavasum.com/assets/img/DNAscript.png)

 I recommend [Idera's PowerShell tutorials](https://blog.idera.com/database-tools/chapter-9-functions/) for instilling the 'PowerShell way' to do things.
-Unfortunately it's a hard to navigate through the tutorial.
+Unfortunately it's a bit hard to navigate through the tutorial.
 A possible workaround is to navigate via the url.
-To find Chapter 1 without knowing the full url/chapter name, you can just navigate to 'https//<i></i>blog.idera.com/database-tools/chapter-1' and it will bring you to https<i></i>//blog.idera.com/database-tools/chapter-1-the-powershell-console luckily.
+To find Chapter 1 for example without knowing the full url/chapter name, you can just navigate to 'https//<i></i>blog.idera.com/database-tools/chapter-1' and it will bring you to https<i></i>//blog.idera.com/database-tools/chapter-1-the-powershell-console luckily.